Germany summons Belarus ambassador over forced landing and arrest | DW | 24.05.2021

 The minister said Minsk need to be transparent about the welfare of activist journalist Roman Pratasevich and his partner.
 He called for the immediate release of the pair.

-Top EU diplomat Josep Borrell on Monday called for an international investigation after Belarus forced a Ryanair passenger jet to land in Minsk, in an apparent effort to arrest an activist journalist.
+Top EU diplomat Josep Borrell had earlier called for an international investigation over the plane's grounding.

 "In carrying out this coercive act, the Belarusian authorities have jeopardized the safety of passengers and crew," Borrell said in a statement issued on Monday.